CP1404/Practicals/prac_03/README.md

 4. Choose **VCS > Commit Changes** (take note of the shortcut as you'll be using it often!)
     It should tell you no changes were detected...
-    (or some versions will automatically add files for you - don't commit yet)
+    (or some versions may automatically add files for you - but don't commit yet)
     **Note:** If you ever get a prompt to "Add File to Git" for PyCharm project metadata files (anything in the `.idea` folder, like `misc.xml` or `vcs.xml`), then choose **no**.
     We do not want to version control these files.
-    Click on the Version Control tool window in the footer (or choose **View > Tool Windows > Version Control**) and click the **Log** tab.
-It's empty...
+    Click on the Git (or Version Control) tool window in the footer and click the **Log** tab.
+It's empty because our project has no commits.
-    This is what happens with a project that has no files marked for staging.

-5. Switch to the **Local Changes** tab and you'll see some PyCharm files that we don't care about and our one code file, my_name.py.
+5. Switch to the **Local Changes** tab and you should see some PyCharm files that we don't care about and our one code file, `my_name.py`.
-    Right-click on this file and choose to **Add** it to Git.
+    Right-click on this file and choose to **Add** it to **Git**.
     ![Version Control Local Changes](../images/03image4.png)
-    (We could have done this in other ways, mostly by right-clicking on it in the main Project window.)
+    (We could have done this in other ways, like by right-clicking on it in the main Project window.)
     You should now see it listed under **Default** instead of **Unversioned Files**, and it changes **colour**!

 6. Click back on the **Log** tab and... it still shows nothing!
-    That's because we've only added this file to the "staging" state, so it will be included when we commit.
+    That's because we've only added this file to the "staging" state, so it will be included when (if) we commit.
     This is important.
 Git only tracks the files we ask it to.

 7. Now for our first **commit**!
-    Press the shortcut key for committing changes (Ctrl+K or Cmd+K usually) and enter a **meaningful commit message** that briefly describes what your change was.
-    **Use the imperative mood** for your messages.
+    Press the shortcut key for committing changes (Ctrl+K or Cmd+K usually) and enter a **meaningful commit message** that briefly describes what your change was **using the imperative mood** for your messages.
 (This is the same for Python docstrings, by the way.)
     So don't write like "*Added error checking*" (that's the indicative mood), but rather "*Add error checking*".